scratchrealm/mcmc-monitor-old/README.md

 To get started, try out [test_stan.py](./examples/test_stan.py).
 Note that the [multi-normal.stan](./examples/multi-normal.stan) file needs to be next next to this `.py` file, so it is recommended that you clone this repo.
 This will begin a multi-chain Stan run and will print out a link you can use to monitor the run in a web browser.
 You can also share that same link with others.

-The integration with cmdstanpy is accomplished using a context manager as follows:
+There are two ways to use mcmc-monitor with cmdstan.
+You can either monitor an output directory from the command-line (see below), or you can integrate with cmdstanpy using a Python context manager as follows:

 ```python
 with StanMonitor( # The stan monitor is a context manager